Brantford/Waterloo Programmer (Radio host) –

 Ever wanted to host your own show, curate your very own content and hone your interview and broadcast journalism skillset?
 Create your own show on Radio Laurier’s Program Schedule!
 We welcome all ideas and personalities from each Laurier campus, and from surrounding communities.
 No prior experience required, as we’ll train you on all equipment and discuss how to structure, research and prepare for your show each week.

-Hosts are expected to make a commitment of 3-5 hours a week which consists of a weekly team meeting, preparation, and broadcasting.
+Hosts are expected to make a commitment of 3-5 hours a week which consists of preparation, broadcasting and the odd team meeting.
 They are also expected to attend all general station meetings and, when able to, attend events.
 All programmers will directly report to the Program Director and are expected to adhere to WLUSP’s code of conduct and content ownership policies.

 *If you’re on the Brantford campus, you will be required to pre-record your shows in our Brantford studio and send them via MP3 to our Program Director.
 Please be sure to make note of your campus on our contact form or in your email.

 Morning Show & After Class Hosts –